angrybacon/doomsday-wiki/markdown/chapters/meandeck/basics.md

 conjunction with {{Deep Analysis}}.
 Consider allows you to put Deep Analysis into your graveyard and draw the Lion's Eye Diamond.
 You can then cast the Deep Analysis with Flashback using the Diamond mana.
-This allows you to then draw into additional mana and the Oracle using the final mana from the Diamond plus the petal to cast Oracle.
+This allows you to then draw into additional mana and the Oracle.
 You can replace Petal with Cavern of Souls if you have a land drop available.

 You can also use this with a cycling effect in hand simply replacing the cycler in the previous example with a Consider at the start.